typelevel/Laika/docs/03-preparing-content/01-directory-structure.md

 * **Web Sites**: For HTML output you can use directives like [The navigationTree Directive] in templates to auto-generate a navigation structure from the root of your input tree or any other specific sub-node.
-  With the next release (0.16) the library will also contain default themes that provide basic navigation out of the box.
+  The default Helium theme also provides a main navigation tree in the left sidebar and page navigation on the right out of the box.

 The presence of title documents would determine how exactly chapter title are rendered in the navigation structure.